DeenSooky/XML_Challenge/README.md

 ## Reflections

-- **(a) What causes FSA029-Sample-Full.xml to fail schema validation?**
+- **(a) What causes FSA029-Sample-Full.xml to fail schema validation?
+Why do you think the regulator has included a valid file in their examples?**

   - The failure of `FSA029-Sample-Full.xml` during schema validation is due to the presence of an unexpected element: <PartnershipsSoleTraders>.
 The error message indicates that this element is not expected at line 102 in the XML file.
     The issue arises because the XML file contains an element that does not conform to the structure or constraints defined in the schemas.
 In this case, it seems that the <PartnershipsSoleTraders> element in the `FSA029-Sample-Full.xml` does not conform to the structure of the schema's.
+    The regulator likely includes a valid file in their examples to serve as a reference for developers and users, showing the expected format and structure that the XML data should adhere to.

 - **(b) How would you fix the file to pass the schema validation?**